Skip to main content

 Platform & Access

-Cursor and OpenAI Codex App take different approaches to where and how you code.
+Cursor is a standalone ide (vs code fork), while OpenAI Codex App is a desktop application.
 Whether a tool runs in your browser or requires a local install matters for getting started quickly.
 Built-in deployment means you can go from prompt to live app without switching tools.
-Consider what fits your workflow — some builders prefer everything in the browser, while others want the power of a local IDE.
+Consider what fits your workflow, some builders prefer everything in the browser, while others want the power of a local IDE.

 Pricing & Cost

 Cursor is priced at free / $20/mo and up, with a free entry point.
-OpenAI Codex App is priced at included (chatgpt plus/pro/business/enterprise).
-Pay attention to daily limits — some tools throttle usage even on paid plans during heavy coding sessions.
+OpenAI Codex App is priced at included (chatgpt plus/pro/business/enterprise), with a free entry point.
+OpenAI Codex App uses a credit-based system, so costs scale with usage.
+Pay attention to daily limits, some tools throttle usage even on paid plans during heavy coding sessions.
 Check whether you can buy additional credits if you hit the ceiling mid-project.

 Experience & Reviews

 Cursor is aimed at experienced developers who are comfortable with code.
-OpenAI Codex App is aimed at experienced developers who are comfortable with code.
-The real test is how quickly you can go from idea to working app — setup time, documentation quality, and how intuitive the AI interaction feels all factor into the experience.
+OpenAI Codex App is accessible to beginners and non-developers looking to build with AI.
+The real test is how quickly you can go from idea to working app, setup time, documentation quality, and how intuitive the AI interaction feels all factor into the experience.

 Feature data verified monthly.
 Some entries use automated inference.
 Report inaccuracy